iamiamn/Documents_Infomation_Extraction_and_Analysis/readme.md

 ## Author: ##zhenkai(Kay) wang
 ## Automatic_code Project:
-This project is done by myself after nearly two months of works.
-I re-organized all the previous codes from team into a single program, and trying to combine 5 kinds of filters and selectors, R code/Python code input data generationa module and LDA model module into signle progam.
-I create several tool functions collections for reusing.
+1. This project is done by myself after nearly two months of works.
+2. I re-organized all the previous codes from team into a single program, and trying to combine:
-Running the following jupyter notebook, we can use the <filename-content> dictionary as input, and apply 5 kinds of filters and selectors to generate the input for LDA model, as well as run the LDA models in parallel mode. https://github.com/iamiamn/Documents_Infomation_Extraction_and_Analysis/blob/master/automatic_code/MainProgram_802116.ipynb
+   a.
+5 kinds of filters and selectors;
+   b.
+LDA model input data generationa module for both R code/Python code.
+   c.
+LDA model module
+   into signle progam.
+3. I create several tool functions collections for reusing.
+4. Here is the main program
+https://github.com/iamiamn/Documents_Infomation_Extraction_and_Analysis/blob/master/automatic_code/MainProgram_802116.ipynb

 ## Spider_mentor Project: